name: browserbase

 Step 1 — Install the CLI:

-npm install -g @browserbasehq/cli
+npm install -g browse

-Step 2 — Install agent skills:
+Step 2 — Install or refresh agent skills:

-Step 3 — Set credentials:
+Step 3 — Set credentials for remote/cloud commands when needed:

 Sign up at browserbase.com if you don't have an account.
 Then get your API key from browserbase.com/settings.